alexisP/alexisp.github.io/_posts/2022-04-12-connected-registry.md

 Application repositories
 ------------------------

 From an application point of view, we will need to have a repository in our registry with images.
-As an example will will consider to use the default hellow world image.
+As an example will will consider to use the default hello-world image.
 We need to import the repo in our registry

 ```
 az acr import \